RESEARCH STARTER

 - For every action, there is an equal and opposite reaction, or the mutual actions of any two bodies are always equal and oppositely directed.

 The first law is essentially the definition of inertia.
 An object on which no net force is acting will maintain a constant velocity, which is zero if it is not moving.
-Examples include a ball falling through the atmosphere or the movement of a kite due to a change in the wind.
-The second law explains how an external force changes an object's velocity.
-The change of velocity is determined by the object's mass.
+Examples include a puck sliding on almost frictionless ice or a spacecraft traveling in space, where there is a negligible external force.
+The second law explains how an external force changes an object’s velocity.
+The change of velocity is determined by the object’s mass.
 According to the third law, when one object exerts force on another, it is subject to an equal force exerted by the second object.

 Overview